The mission of the Weill Cornell Medicine (WCM) Appel Alzheimer’s Disease Research Institute (AADRI) is:

-In 2006, Helen and Bob Appel established the Appel Alzheimer’s Disease Research Institute with a major philanthropic gift.
-They were inspired to do so by two of their close friends that had been diagnosed with the disease.
-The Appels understood how critical a research institute focused on Alzheimer’s disease would be for the future of those living with the disease, those who will one day be diagnosed with the disease, and our healthcare system at large.
+The institute owes its existence to the extraordinary generosity of Helen and Bob Appel, patrons and loyal friends of WCM for more than a decade.
+In 2006, inspired by two of their close friends diagnosed with Alzheimer's disease, the Appels established the AADRI with a major philanthropic gift.
+The Appels understood that an institute with research focused on Alzheimer’s would be critical for the future of those living with the disease, those who will one day be diagnosed with the disease and our health care system at large.

 The AADRI represents just one gift among many from the Appels but donations only tell half the tale.
 The Appels are as benevolent with their time and talent as they are with their philanthropic support.
 Thanks to their generosity, we have the opportunity to mobilize a range of new resources in the fight against Alzheimer's disease.

 The AADRI is part of the Feil Family BMRI, an institute that provides a home for all basic and clinical WCM research with a focus on the brain and its diseases.
 Through the BMRI, we conduct bench-to-bedside research to develop novel treatments for neurological diseases to be tested in cutting-edge clinical trials, as well as bedside-to-bench investigations to enhance current treatments and truly bridge the current gap in translational neurological medicine.

 WCM neurologists provide premier patient care, with a long-standing history of innovation and leadership, including general neurologists as well as specialty neurologists with advanced clinical subspecialty training in their practice.
 Each WCM Neurology division is staffed by some of the world's finest physicians and scientists, supporting our interdependent missions of patient care, research and education.
 WCM neurologists offer cutting-edge diagnostic and therapeutic clinical services within state-of-the-art facilities, accepting referrals for patients from all over the world.